EO Green by Ensar Oud

 AromaTikkaAromaTikka 4 years ago

 Thank you very much.
-That is really very interesting and was not known to me until now.
+This is really interesting and I wasn't aware of it before.

 Good to know.

-So really appreciate natural oud as it is a rare treasure.
+I truly appreciate natural oud, as it is a rare treasure.

 ManogiManogi 4 years ago